nclud/verbatim-craft/README.md

 Verbatim wraps the found content in a span element which is assigned a class, used to highlight the found text.
 You can change this class if you'd like, but make sure you update your CSS.

+###Highlight color (rgb)
+**default:** rgb(255,255,0)

+**type:** rgb color string

+This setting allows you to change the background color of the text when it is both selected and when it is found.

+###CSS Class to Add to Selected Text
+**default:** verbatim-selected-text

+**type:** string

+When selected text from a Verbatim enabled container, Verbatim wraps the selected text in a span element.
+You can change this class if you'd like, but make sure you update your CSS.

 ###CSS Class to Add to Copy Link Button
 **default:** verbatim-button-container